-- 1. Which are the most common two business forms in Croatia? - a) Limited liability company and sole trader - b) Limited liability company and company with unlimited liability - c) Sole proprietor and company with unlimited liability - d) Sole proprietor and company with share capital a) Generated revenue b) With all of his assets c) The property of the whole family d) Generated profit a) (Full) sole trader may engage in any business activity, while supplementary may only do the crafts work.
+1. Which are the most common two business forms in Croatia?

+a) Limited liability company and sole trader

+b) Limited liability company and company with unlimited liability c) Sole proprietor and company with unlimited liability d) Sole proprietor and company with share capital d) Generated profit